 We’ve also added subscribe boxes to the sidebar of specific categories on the site.
 So any post in the Animals category has a contextual call to action to subscribe to the Animals newsletter in the sidebar.

-Collectively across all our different emails and all our different subscribe methods, we managed to add over 1 million new subscribers to our list in 2014.
+Collectively across all our different emails and all our different subscribe methods, we managed to add over 1 million new subscribers to our list in a year.

-Looking forward, we’re testing different ways to capture email addresses and will likely blow the 2014 number out of the water.
+Looking forward, we’re testing different ways to capture email addresses and will likely blow that number out of the water.

-I think we have great emails here at BuzzFeed and obviously get lot of visitors to the site from various channels, so for us it’s figuring out how to make those visitors aware of the great emails they can be receiving.
+I think we have awesome emails here at BuzzFeed and obviously get a lot of visitors to the site from various channels, so for us, it’s figuring out how to make those visitors aware of all the awesome emails they can be receiving.